chriskrycho/v5.chriskrycho.com/site/notes/2025/02/Options for libc with Rust.md

 - Match the build <abbr title="operating system">OS</abbr> to the target <abbr title="operating system">OS</abbr> so.
 Variants of this:

     - Get a build machine set up with whatever <abbr title="operating system">OS</abbr> you are using.
-On GitHub Actions, this might mean specifying (e.g.) `ubuntu-20.04` if that's what your project actually runs on (using `ubuntu-latest`) is a
+On GitHub Actions, this might mean specifying (e.g.) `ubuntu-20.04` if that's what your project actually runs on (using `ubuntu-latest` is a recipe for breaking), or at least a version of Linux at least as old as

     - Use [cross][cross] to cross-compile to a given target.
-This uses Docker under the hood, which makes it relatively
+This uses Docker under the hood, which makes it relatively straightforward to use… but also requires installing Docker, so it’s not *small* by any means.

     - Build and deploy a dedicated Docker image with the required bits.
 This is sort of a variant on the previous item.
+It involves getting thoroughly into the weeds with Docker, but also means you have total control.

-- Use [cargo-zigbuild][cz] to use Zig as the linker for the project and then specify the exact glibc version you want.
+- Use [cargo-zigbuild][cz] to use Zig as the linker for the project and then specify the exact glibc version you want.[^zig]

 - Manually pick your glibc at runtime, if you control how it is loaded. [(Whoa!)](https://mastodon.social/@robo9k/113978557733917996)